shower/shower/README.md

 * Firefox
 * Chrome

-Presentation is backward compatible, but the best experience available in the latest stable versions of mentioned browsers.
+Presentation is backwards compatible, but the best experience is available in the latest stable versions of mentioned browsers.

 ## Planned Support